-It is important to underline that criminalisation only covers those who profit from migrant smuggling and related conduct through financial or other material gain.
-The Protocol does not intend to criminalize persons such as family members or non-governmental or religious groups that facilitate the illegal entry of migrants for humanitarian or non-profit reasons.
+It is important to underline that the criminalization only covers those who profit from the smuggling of migrants and related conduct through financial or other material gain.
+The interpretative notes for the official records of the negotiations of the Smuggling of Migrants Protocol highlight that the criminalization should not cover persons such as family members or non-governmental or religious groups that facilitate the illegal entry of migrants for humanitarian or non-profit reasons.

 The Smuggling of Migrants Protocol does not intend to criminalize migration as such.
-In this regard, article 5 states that the migrants themselves must not be held responsible for the crime of smuggling by virtue of having been smuggled:
+In this regard, article 5 states that the migrants themselves must not be held responsible for the crime of smuggling only because of having been smuggled: